How to Enable Network Monitoring¶

 #############################

-# --hostname : Hostname, this parameter can change the value of the host tag when uploading data from the collector; priority order: specifying this parameter > ENV_HOSTNAME value in datakit.conf (if not empty, automatically added at startup) > collector self-obtained (default value)
+# --hostname : Hostname, this parameter changes the value of the host tag when uploading data from this collector.
+Priority: specified parameter > ENV_HOSTNAME value in datakit.conf (if not empty, automatically added at startup) > self-collected (default)

-# --log : Log output path, default value DataKitInstallDir/externals/datakit-ebpf.log
+# --log : Log output path, default DataKitInstallDir/externals/datakit-ebpf.log

 # --log-level : Log level, default info

 By default, ebpf-bash is not enabled.
-To enable it, add "ebpf-bash" to the enabled_plugins configuration item.
+To enable it, add "ebpf-bash" to the enabled_plugins configuration option;

 After configuring, restart DataKit.